What You’ll Learn:

 - How cyber adversaries changed their attack tactics with the onset of the 2020 pandemic

-2018 Cost of Data Breach vs. Cybersecurity Response Plans and SolutionsData breaches cost businesses millions in damages and can seriously tarnish their reputation.
-Find out how to protect your enterprise from a costly breach with data security solutions and cyber threat intelligence.
+- Find out how to protect your enterprise from a costly breach with data security solutions and cyber threat intelligence.

-Now more than ever, enterprises have an obligation to handle the personal data of their customers.
+Now more than ever, enterprises have an obligation to handle the personal data of their customers with care.
 To complete numerous financial transactions or register for various services, people disclose their private information to enterprises with an expectation that they will protect their personal data.
-Unfortunately, personal information is valuable to malicious forces.
+Unfortunately, personal information is valuable to malicious adversaries.

 Criminals employ destructive cyberattacks to access this information.
-The breaches not only cost millions for companies to restore their databases to safe compliance but they also result in customers understandably feeling violated.
+The breaches not only cost millions for companies, but they also result in customers understandably feeling violated.
 Even the most prominent corporations have experienced data breaches.
 And the brunt of the blame always falls on the company.

-Find out the substantial impact of data theft and how you can protect your enterprise with advanced cyber threat intelligence and response plans.
+Find out the substantial impact of data theft and how you can protect your enterprise with advanced threat detection and response.

 What is a Data Breach?

 A data breach is an incident in which sensitive or confidential data has been accessed or stolen by a cybercriminal without authorization.
 Cybercriminals are individuals or groups of individuals that use their technical expertise, understanding of human behavior and several tools and services to accomplish their objectives.
 Recent attacks such as the Solarwinds supply chain compromise shows the increased level of sophistication being used by threat actors.